enkidevs/curriculum/python/core/fundamental-data-structures/tuple-methods.md

 # 1
 ```

-> Remember that indexes in Python starts from 0 and not 1!
+> Remember that indexes in Python start from 0 and not 1!

 Note, if the same element is present more than once, the first/smallest position is returned.